14-17 August 2022 in Washington, D.C. at AGU Headquarters

 Timing: These labs should take place over 2 or 3 sessions.

-There are three major airports in the Washington, D.C. region (in order of distance from the Washington Hilton): Ronald Reagan Washington National Airport (airport code: DCA), Washington Dulles International Airport (airport code: IAD) and Baltimore/Washington International Thurgood Marshall Airport (airport code: BWI).
+There are three major airports in the Washington, D.C. region: Ronald Reagan Washington National Airport (airport code: DCA), Washington Dulles International Airport (airport code: IAD) and Baltimore/Washington International Thurgood Marshall Airport (airport code: BWI).
 All three airports offer multiple U.S. and international flights daily.

 Reagan National Airport is just a 10-minute drive from the city line.
 The airport is accessible from its own Metro stop on the Blue and Yellow lines.
 A taxi ride into downtown D.C. will cost about $15-$20.
 Uber, Lyft and Via offer transportation services to and from Reagan National Airport.